Saving money

 Excess transactions

-Many banks set limits to the number of transactions that can be conducted out of a savings account.
-A common number of limits to a savings account is 6 withdrawals a month.
+Banks often impose limits on the number of transactions allowed from a savings account.
+Most banks limits you to 4-6 withdrawals per month.
 They may discourage actively using a savings account for daily financial management by charging $3 to $25 per excess transaction.

 Wire transfer fee